-Facing the entrance to the bathroom was a small vanity unit that housed a reasonably powerful hairdryer.
-The bathroom was clean and functional with a powerful shower, large mirror and good lighting.
+Facing the entrance to the bathroom was a small vanity unit that housed a powerful hairdryer.
+The bathroom was clean and functional with a powerful shower, a large mirror and good lighting.

 Complimentary Wi-Fi is available for all guests staying at Premier Inn Leeds City Centre.
 Whilst this is not lightning fast, it is adequate for checking email and for Internet browsing.

 For a faster connection, purchase Ultimate Wi-Fi costing £5 for 24-hour access.